ysimonx/flutter-tsa-rfc3161/README.md

-# flutter TSA (Time Stamping Authority)  client rfc3161
+# Flutter TSA (Time Stamping Authority)  client rfc3161

 a PoC of timestamping content with Flutter thanks to Digicert's timestamp server